Ventricular Tachycardia (VT)

 - Your VT episodes don’t last a long time

-If you do have symptoms, your healthcare provider might prescribe medicine (a beta blocker or antiarrhythmic medicine) to control your heart rhythm.
+If you do have symptoms, your healthcare provider might prescribe medicine (a beta-blocker, calcium channel blocker, or antiarrhythmic medicine) to control your heart rhythm.

 Some VT may be treated with catheter ablation.
-This procedure uses radiofrequency energy to destroy the abnormal heart tissue that is causing the rapid heartbeat.
+This procedure uses radiofrequency energy to destroy the abnormal heart tissue that's causing the rapid heartbeat.

 Some people may have mild symptoms from VT, or no symptoms at all.
 But for others, VT can be very dangerous.
-It can lead to sudden cardiac arrest and death.
+It can lead to fainting (syncope), sudden cardiac arrest, and death.

 Can VT be prevented?